csnover/scummvm-buildbot/README.md

 This Buildbot uses [Docker](https://www.docker.com/).

-The buildmaster’s configuration is in `master`, with a stub `master.cfg` in the root (due to limitations of Docker, and the desire to keep workers encapsulated in the `workers` subdirectory).
+The buildmaster’s configuration is in `master`.
 Individual worker configurations are in `workers` subdirectories.

 ## Features